Angi Ma Wong: Early life

 Ma Wong was born in Nanjing, China and baptized as an Anglican.
 Her family then moved to Hong Kong.
 When Ma Wong was two years old, the family moved again, this time to New Zealand.
 There, Ma Wong grew up in Wellington.
 Her family then moved to Taipei.
 Following that, they ended up in Richfield, New Jersey, by which time Ma Wong was in 8th grade.
 She was the first and only Asian student there.
 A year later, the family moved to Washington, D.C., where her father, a diplomat, had been transferred.
 Subsequently, Ma Wong went off to college in Blacksburg, Virginia, where she attended Virginia Tech.
 After college, Ma Wong married and moved to Los Angeles with her husband.
 In 1989, at age 26, she experienced breast cancer—the first of several times she would have it.
 The illness inspired her to fulfill two dreams she had at the time, one being to write a book, and the other, to own her own business.

 Education and marriage

 Ma Wong attended Virginia Tech.
+While at Virginia Tech she founded the service sorority Chi Delta Alpha (XDA).
 She then graduated from USC with BA in English.
 She then earned her teaching credential from California State University, Long Beach.
 Ma Wong and her husband, Norman, had four children.